| |

 9. | Sitcom Investing A fickle stock market encourages good-humored mockery.

 Recently, as I watched the premiere of a sitcom, an obvious omission breached television etiquette.
 Silence followed every exaggerated comedic set-up.
 There was no laugh track.
 Where were the premeditated giggles from the show's "audience?"
-At ...
+At last, the viewer ...

 | |